 Nathaniel Schooler 17:33

 Oh an insane road trip.
 Yeah.
 And literally in let me see in 1936.
 My grandfather was driving and they basically set off from John o’Groats in this car and through the Highlands, right and basically came off the road and they got pulled out by a tractor three hours later that year.
 And I think they actually finished number 60th out of 72, even though they had this problem of coming off the road and everything, but the car basically sat on blocks during the war at Conrad’s farm, my great uncle’s farm.
 And, and then he basically used to drive this car from Tenterten all the way to the East end of London, to the brewery, which was Mann’s brewery.

 That was one of the largest breweries in the UK, it actually merged with Watney’s unfortunately because that was the demise of the brewery because they launched a very bad beer, unfortunately, but it was a very big brewery.
 It started in like 1800, I think, or 1780 roundabout.

 Nathaniel Schooler 18:44

 And they built that up until I don’t know the eighth largest, I think it was eventually before it before its demise.
 They had 2000 pubs on my mother’s side.
 And it was a big business you know.
-But a love of traveling it’s more than that.
+But the love of travelling it’s more than that.
 I mean, my dad, he came from America, he moved over here back in, back in what the 1960s.
 You know, so, and he drove around Italy in his car.
-And, you know, when he got married, he did that for his first wife, and, you know, so I think it’s just in my blood, like traveling is just, you know, got relatives all over the world.
+And, you know, when he got married, he did that for his first wife, and, you know, so I think it’s just in my blood, like travelling is just, you know, got relatives all over the world.
 And it’s just like, I just love seeing new things, doing new things.
 It’s just a disease almost, you know, a bug.
 Really yeah.